Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Meditative Movements™ to Self-Regulate and De-escalate

 Meditative Movements™ is an innovative technique that integrates easy to follow movements to improve self-care and self-regulation.
 The movements are adaptable to anyone’s physical ability and incorporate breathing strategies and spoken core value affirmations.
-You will explore the mind, body, and being connection and how it affects behavior.
-You will practice Meditative Movements™ that release harmful energies while increasing nurturing ones.
+Explore the mind, body, and being connection and how it affects behavior.
+Practice Meditative Movements™ that release harmful energies while increasing nurturing ones.
 As you become more aware, you will be better equipped to handle difficult situations.
 When emotions are heightened, you can redirect and deescalate behavior by performing Meditative Movements™ in the moment.